DUNE-DAQ/docs/docs/README.md

 To learn how to keep track of assets (files, etc. which affect the behavior of the DAQ but aren't part of a standard software package), go [here](packages/daq-assettools/README.md)

+Tools to simplify DAQ development in Python can be found in [daqpytools](packages/daqpytools/README.md)

 --------------

 For the other packages, please click on one of the links below.
 To learn how to edit a package's documentation, click [here](editing_package_documentation.md).
 Packages marked with an asterix don't yet have any official documentation; please see their Issues page to remedy this.